nanguoshun/English_EveryDay/Day15_University and Job Preparations.md

 M: So you took a different career path, I see.

 M: for sure, yeah.
-I wanted anothing to do with bialogy after i finished my course.
+I wanted nothing to do with biaology after i finished my course.
 But is your career linked to your degree?

 W: yeah, a little bit.
 I mean, I am studying political science further right now, so that I can reach my end goal, which is to work for a development organization, some kind of hunmanitarian refief effort organization.
 I college, during the semester I studied a lot.